gvwilson/sdxpy/src/viewer/index.md

 [% inc file="buffer_class.py" keep="buffer" %]

-This class doesn't do much yet, but will later keep track of the viewable region.
+This [%g buffer_text "text buffer" %] class doesn't do much yet, but will later keep track of the viewable region.
 Again,
 we make a copy of `lines` rather than using the list the caller gives us